 A construction company’s cash flow reflects its overall business state.
 In many cases, negative cash flow pushes a company not only into financial trouble but into its demise.

-In a recent survey, more than 80% of companies have reported that they’re experiencing cash flow issues.
+In a recent survey, more than 80% of companies reported that they’re experiencing cash flow issues.
 Of these companies, almost 20% said that combating negative cash flow is a constant issue.

 - Identifying Cash Flow Issues

 - Collections & Billing

 - Accounts Receivable (A/R) and Accounts Payable (A/P) Timing

 - The Closeout

 - Tips on Construction Cash Flow Management

 - Close the gap between collections and payments